ComputerNetworks-UFRGS/Programmable_Low_End_Networks/roadmap.md

 ### tasks finished
 - [X] Learning and understanding P4
-- [X] Learning how to use P4Pi OS to run P4 and how to configurate virtual networks
+- [X] Learning how to use P4Pi OS to run P4 and how to configure virtual networks
 - [X] Learning how to use LoRa technologies for our purposes
 - [X] Learning Scappy for packet processing
 - [X] Building a simulation without the LoRa communication